Z3NTL3/BypassAlexa/README.md

 # BypassAlexa
-Bypass Alexa.com's veil of their Alexa API
+Bypass Alexa.com's veil which they have impleneted to their API

 # Usage
 ``python3 bypass.py domain.com`` Do not fill up http or https or www in your url only like domain.com